ghosert/VimProject/note.md

 Tips: Put immediately next actions here, deffered next actions to google cal or wechat reminder.

-- [ ] Sell egpu docker on ebay.com
 - [ ] Setup new small keyboard and re-setup stream dock
 - [ ] Check if nvidia 4070 ti super has better performance for local ollama to replace M3 Pro
 - [ ] [[zybuluo-improvement#TODO Tasks]]
-- [ ] select count(1) from user_notes limit 100 and date range is slow in prod. this impacts /admin/user_notes page, timeout issue. check how to enhance timeout and make sql faster
-- [ ] Use local LLM to detect bad notes/users and delete them in both local and prod database
 - [ ] [[#Improve docker dev env]]
 - [ ] Setup/familiar with my new keyboard.
 Use http://usevia.app to use the online, VIA software to remap the keys.